-This recipe makes 48 meatballs, but I doubled the recipe and made almost 100 meatballs.
+This glazed turkey meatballs with grape jelly and chili sauce recipe makes 48 meatballs, but I doubled the recipe and made almost 100 meatballs.
 Did I mention my husband loves these meatballs…

 Place 1/2 cup of all-purpose flour on a plate and roll the meatballs lightly in the flour; shake off the excess flour.

 Place 1 Tbsp of butter and 1 Tbsp of vegetable oil in a large skillet and set over medium high heat.
 When the butter foam begins to subside, add the meatballs, taking care not to crowd them.
 Cook in batches until browned, about 5 minutes.
 Drain on paper towels.

 Place the browned meatballs on a large baking sheet lined with aluminum foil sprayed lightly with non-stick baking spray and bake at 350 for 20 minutes, or until meatballs are fully cooked.
 If you would like to make this dish ahead, simply place the cooled cookie sheet with the meatballs on it in your freezer and freeze.
 Once frozen, put the meatballs in a plastic freezer bag and freeze until you are ready to use them.